Fossil fuel opponents lose first bid to ban natural gas in new Denver homes

 The ban was not included in the overall code revisions after months of technical advisory work, in part because things have changed drastically since then, Brinker and other coalition supporters said.

-The federal Inflation Reduction Act passed this year includes billions of dollars in subsidies for builders and homeowners to switch to clean electricity appliances like furnaces and hot water heaters, making the transition easier.
+The federal Inflation Reduction Act passed this year includes billions of dollars in subsidies for builders and homeowners to switch to clean electricity appliances like heat pumps and hot water heaters, making the transition easier.
 In addition, Russia’s invasion of Ukraine has severely disrupted worldwide natural gas supplies and sent prices soaring, with many Colorado homeowners seeing near doubling of their heating bills this winter.

 “I personally saw my gas bill skyrocket this month,” said Alana Miller, policy director in Colorado for the Natural Resources Defense Council.
 “And I feel deeply for all of the families that are forced to pay for these decisions right now.
 Electric prices are more stable over time, and with the passage of the Inflation Reduction Act, we have an unprecedented opportunity that Denver should now maximize.”